PSDI-UK/aiida-gromacs/docs/source/tutorials/genericMD.rst

     The quoted command text for the ``--command`` flag does not need to include the path to the input files, instead you include the paths to files in the ``--inputs`` flag.

 .. note::
-    By default, the outputs produced from the command are saved in a ``output_dir`` in the current working directory.
-To change where the output files are saved, set the path with the ``--output_dir`` flag.
+    By default, the outputs produced from the command are returned to the current working directory.
+To change where the output files are returned, set the full path with the ``--output_dir`` flag.

 How to submit a process with genericMD